Meziano/ms-tutorial-003/README.md

   return dept;
 }
 ```
-We start both services as Spring Boot Applications and we request http://localhome:8081/departments/with-employees/1 and we get the *"Finances" department* with the list of its *employees*:
+We start both services as Spring Boot Applications, we request http://localhome:8081/departments/with-employees/1 and we get the *"Finances" department* with the list of its *employees*:

 !["IT"-Department with its Employees](images/findEmployeesByDepartmentIdUsingJavaClasses.png?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzMTc1OTE5NCwxOTE1NTYxNjMsLTE1MD
+eyJoaXN0b3J5IjpbMTE4NDQwNTQ5MCwxOTE1NTYxNjMsLTE1MD
 ExMTU0MTIsLTE4NjEyNTc3NzFdfQ==
 -->